deep-c/nextjs-starter-template/README.md

 docker-compose up -d

 # Currently there isnt a straightforward way to mount the node_modules folder on the host
-# Manually copy the folder out such that Typescript and IDE's can find the type declarations
+# Manually copy the folder such that Typescript and IDE's can find the type declarations
 # If changes are made to node_modules inside the container run the command again.
 # https://stackoverflow.com/questions/38425996/docker-compose-volume-on-node-modules-but-is-empty
 sudo docker cp "$(docker-compose ps -q app)":/usr/src/app/node_modules .